idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 Exit
 Press Alt + F4 or click X

-TROUBLESHOOTING (IF IT DOESN’T OPEN)Problem
+TROUBLESHOOTING (IF IT DOESN’T OPEN)
+Problem
 Fix
 Nothing happens when double-clicking
 Use Method B (cmd) above
 Says "pygame not found"
 Re-run pip install pygame in Command Prompt
 Says "python not recognized"
-You skipped "Add Python to PATH" → Reinstall Python and CHECK THE BOX Files not in same folder
+You skipped "Add Python to PATH" → Reinstall Python and CHECK THE BOX
+Files not in same folder
 Move both .py files into Johnny55-Simulator folder

+SHARE THIS GUIDE!
-SHARE THIS GUIDE!Copy and paste this entire message to anyone.
+Copy and paste this entire message to anyone.
 No coding.
 No confusion.
 Just truth, activated in 5 minutes.You now control the Johnny55 War Crimes Dossier Interface.
 The essays are in essay_data.py — never delete it!